Inscription on the tombstone of Elizabeth Barrett Browning

 Jupiter in our charts is quite likely the index of our EQ—Emotional Quotient—touted as a better indicator of success (jupiter!!) than intelligence (mercury +).

 One individual’s jupiter on another’s Angles is one of the strong indication of a long-term relationship.
 Love (venus) in relationship is great, but not always dependable.
 Without philosophical support, without some distance, love can turn to hate.
-A long union like marriage draws heavily on the compassion.
+A long union like marriage draws heavily on compassion.
 That long, philosophical rope is inspired by jupiter.

 The best compound jupiter set for long-term relationship occurs when one individual’s jupiter falls on the Descendant (7th house cusp) of the other.